ADE: Values & Commitments

 Amsterdam Dance Event is deeply connected to its local community, and we are committed to using our platform to drive positive social change.
 We recognize that electronic music has the power to bring people together, spark important conversations, and challenge societal norms.

 At our conferences, we address critical issues such as mental health, inclusion and more.
 Initiatives like a longstanding collaboration with Shesaid.so with a shared commitment to promoting diversity, equity, and inclusion in the music industry through mentor tracks and workshops allow ADE to extend our efforts by partnering with established organisations.
 Sessions like the LGBTQIA+ Networking event and panels on mental health ensure we create space for underrepresented voices in both onstage and backstage roles.
 By curating a mindful program that invites non-traditional ADE attendees, we aim to make the event more inclusive and accessible.
-Through ADE Green, our specialist program part of the ADE Pro Conference, we have long focused on local responsibilities such as redesigning festivals to be accessible for all, working with local governments to foster sustainable innovation on event grounds, supporting mental health in the demanding music industry, supporting artistic activists, and more.
+Through ADE Green, our specialist program part of the ADE Pro Conference, we have long focused on local responsibilities such as redesigning festivals to be accessible for all (in collaboration with HandicapNL), working with local governments to foster sustainable innovation on event grounds, supporting mental health in the demanding music industry, supporting artistic activists, and more.

 Key Highlights: